Marriage at the Supreme Court in 2013

 On June 6, 2012, U.S. District Court Judge Barbara Jones sided with Windsor by ruling DOMA's Section 3 - which explicitly restricts marriage to different-sex couples - unconstitutional.
 On October 18, 2012, the U.S. Court of Appeals for the Second Circuit upheld that lower ruling.

 The Proposition 8 case, Hollingsworth v.
 Perry (formerly Perry v.
 Brown) dates back to May 2009, when the American Foundation for Equal Rights filed suit in the U.S. District Court for the Northern District of California to challenge the constitutionality of Proposition 8.
-Prop 8, which passed in California on November 4, 2008, is a citizens' initiative that repealed the freedom to marry in the state, overturning a May 2008 decision from the California Supreme Court legalizing marriage for same-sex couples across the state.
+Prop 8, which passed in California on November 4, 2008, was a citizens' initiative that stripped same-sex couples of the freedom to marry in the state, overturning a May 2008 decision from the California Supreme Court legalizing marriage across the state.

 On August 4, 2010, Judge Vaughn Walker found Prop 8 to be unconstitutional and discriminatory, writing, "California has no interest in discriminating against gay men and lesbians."
 Proponents of Prop 8 appealed the decision to the U.S. Court of Appeals for the Ninth Circuit.